krieselreihe/litr/CONTRIBUTING.md

 # Contributing

-You want do contribute to this repo?
+You want to contribute to this repo?
 Nice!
 And of course: **you are the best!** Here is a guide on how to work with it and what to expect.

 ## Contents